Monthly Archives: January 2011

 After 20 years since its passage as federal law on November 16, 1990 the Native American Graves Protection and Repatriation Act (NAGPRA) is still capable of sparking off controversies and fiery debates among American Indians, cultural institutions, and academics.

-December 12th 2010, with a very much trite titles when it comes to Native American repatriation issues, “Bones of Contention”, the New York Times published in its Opinion Page a contribution by Robert L. Kelly, professor of anthropology with the University of Wyoming who alarmingly warned that the final rule enacted by the U.S. Department of Interior on March 15, 2010 regarding the disposition of Native American culturally unidentifiable human remains will “destroy a crucial source of knowledge about North American history and halt a dialogue between scientists and ...(MORE ...)
+December 12th 2010, with a very much trite titles when it comes to Native American repatriation issues, “Bones of Contention”, the New York Times published in its Opinion Page a contribution by Robert L. Kelly, professor of anthropology with the University of Wyoming who alarmingly warned that the final rule enacted by the U.S. Department of Interior on March 15, 2010 regarding the disposition of Native American culturally unidentifiable human remains will “destroy a crucial source of knowledge about North American history and halt a dialogue between scientists and Indian tribes that has been ...(MORE ...)

 Costa Rican artifacts in limbo

 Kate Taylor’s December 31 New York Times article “Museum Wants to Return Objects, but There’s a Hitch” describes an interesting circumstance.
 The Brooklyn Museum has offered to return about 4,500 artifacts to Costa Rica in a culling effort to reduce its vast holdings and overstuffed closets, according to Kate Taylor’s article.
 Keeping some of the most valuable pieces, the museum’s earlier attempts to unload most of Minor C. Keith’s vast collection of Costa Rican artifacts to other American museums had failed.
 Now, although it looks forward to accepting the offer and “regaining part of the country’s cultural patrimony”, Costa Rica has yet to come up with the $59,000 needed to pack and ship the first batch.
-The article also points out that the objects are free from ownership or other legal issues, having left the country before the law restricting export of ...(MORE ...)
+The article also points out that the objects are free from ownership or other legal issues, having left the country before the law restricting export of archaeological artifacts ...(MORE ...)